christophermontero/starwarsdesk/README.md

 Welcome to the Star Wars Desk GitHub repository! 🌌✨

-This project is a labor of love by passionate software engineers who are also die-hard Star Wars fans.
-Our mission is to bring the galaxy far, far away to your desktop environment in a way that's both fun and functional.
+This project is a labor of love by passionate software engineer who is also die-hard Star Wars fan.
+My mission is to bring the galaxy far, far away to your desktop environment in a way that's both fun and functional.

 # Table of content